Google Chrome Engineer Says Windows Defender 'the Only Well Behaved Antivirus', Cites 'Tons of Empirical Data'

 AV software WAS USEFUL in the XP/98 era.
 I would argue with slashdoters calling them morons for not running it as you had 1 min max before infection on Windows 2000 or XP with no firewall!!L

 We all ran admin istrator aka root and Win32 even had account personation services.
-Gee a dialup with no firewall or shitty software one with IE 6 running Java and Adobe flash without a sandbox on a local admin account was the norm so what could poss
+Gee a dialup with no firewall or shitty software one with IE 6 running Java and Adobe flash without a sandbox on a local admin account was the norm so what could possibly go wrong!!??

+Vista god bless it made UAC, privilege speration, scrambled ram addresses with aslr, buffer overflow protected buffers in c/c++, and psuedo local admin accountants which instead used a token to run something.
+Thanks Theo from OpenBSD for inspiration.

+Windows 10 goes further too by using x86 features to separate data from executable bits directly on the CPU and signed bootloaders.

 Re:I did a complete 180 on AV software (Score:4, Interesting)